garbo999/garbo999.github.io/_posts/2017-08-23-binarise-phrase-table-lexicalised-reordering-models.markdown

   \ --with-cmph=/home/gary/workspace/cmph/cmph-2.0 -j4
 {% endhighlight %}

 Now I need to convert my monster phrase table to the compact format.
-Here are the commands I used:
+Here is the command I used:

 {% highlight shell %}
 nohup nice ~/workspace/mosesdecoder/bin/processPhraseTableMin \
    -in ~/workspace/experiment/model/phrase-table.1.gz -nscores 4 \
    -out ~/workspace/experiment/model/phrase-table
 {% endhighlight %}

+Note: A `-threads` parameter can also be added, e.g. `-threads 4`.
+The full list of options is [here](http://www.statmt.org/moses/?n=Advanced.RuleTables).

 Note that `nohup nice` is good to use here in case the conversion takes a long time and the shell connecting to the remote server crashes.
 The conversion process continues in the background even if the shell is closed.